wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 *Grow Up!* The classic expression everyone tells you when you're younger.
 Be better than you were before, more mature, more older, more wiser.
 But that isn't what Lee thinks, or what Little Lee thinks.
 What you dreamt of when you were younger is still there, and what you were afraid of.
 The only difference: that jumper you used to love just might not fit anymore… and that's okay.<br>So, look back at Lee's memories, dreams, and fears, and see what his family has to say about all that too.
 Just don't tell him he's about to turn 21!

-Lee is a theatre maker and actor from Hull, now based in Manchester, who specialises in autobiographical work that blend comedy with honesty, inviting the audience into his life in order to allow them to reflect on their own.
+Lee is a theatre maker and actor from Hull, now based in Manchester, who specialises in autobiographical work that blends comedy with honesty, inviting the audience into his life in order to allow them to reflect on their own.
 After recently graduating from the Arden School of Theatre, he is incredibly excited to kickstart his career and see where his creative potential can take him.

 Insta <a href="https://instagram.com/leepy_fletch" target="_blank">@leepy\_fletch</a>
 <hr>